 Recently, a North America wide Emission Control Area (ECA) was established.
 An ECA is a 200 miles wide protected zone off the coast lines.
 Herein ships have to confer with stringent international emission standards set be the International Marine Organization.
 These emission standards involve to use special low sulfur fuel and a reduction of the nitrogen monoxide and nitrogen dioxide emission by 80% of the prior to 2010 standards.

 Unfortunately, this ECA only encompasses the southern Alaska coast of the Gulf of Alaska.
 The Bering Sea coast and the Alaska and Canadian coasts of the Arctic Ocean are not included.
 However, according to the Arctic Council, ship traffic thru the Bering Strait has increase notably in recent years due to the decline of sea-ice.

 What do you think about last chance tourism and ship cruises?
-Is it just in fashion or environmental concern or just a vacation trip like a surfer flying to Hawaii for great waves or a fashionista/fashionister going to Paris Fashion Week once a year?
+Is it just in fashion or an environmental concern?
+What about a short vacation trip like a surfer flying to Hawaii for great waves or a fashionista/fashionister going to Paris Fashion Week once a year?

 YFocus Alaska is a series on Alaska lifestyle, events, curiousa, insider travel tips, Alaska shopping and street style.